NoriSte/reactjsday-2019-testing-course/book/course-description.md

 - How to write effective end-to-end tests (E2E)
 - How to integrate tests into development and Continuous Integration pipelines

-We are going to use **Jest, React Testing Library, Cypress** and all their useful plugins to increase our daily productivity and test reliability.
 We will alternate theoretical explanations with live coding sessions, at the end of the course the source code of all the exercises, the material used for explanations, and other in-depth materials will be made available.

 #### Topics: